Naveen-2/RFPTrainingDay5/README.md

 ## Find Odd or even with the updated program in this OddOrEven branch

 ## Check if you entered a vowel or consonant

+## Largest of 3 numbers program updated to new branch